Ebiroll/openvg/README.md

     ffmpeg -i [input-video.avi] -profile:v main  -an -bsf:v h264_mp4toannexb -pix_fmt yuv420p  -r 25 -s 1920*1080 test.h264

 Works for me.

 If you get OMX_ErrorInsufficientResources try adding or changing the cpu/gpu memory split by adding gpu_mem=128 to /boot/config.txt
+If you get  * failed to add service - already in use?
+Try adding/changing  gpu_mem=128 to /boot/config.txt.
+If all fails try updating your firmware, sudo rpi-update

 ## GO clients